ProtoDigitalUK/lucid_client/packages/elements/README.md

 ### Bind `data-bind--`

 This syntax indicates an attribute binding and takes the name of the state or action you want to bind to the attribute.
-Please note that the value must always be lowercase.
+When the state is mutated, the attribute will be updated to reflect the new value.

 For example, if you had an attribute binding of `data-bind--disabled="example:state"`, whenever the state signal changes on the example store, the attribute of `disabled` will be updated to reflect that new value.
-You can also bind to actions, so if you had an action `example:action` you could bind to it with `data-bind--disabled="example:action"` which use the returned value as the attribute value.
+You can also bind to actions, so if you had an action called `isDisabled` in your store module, you could bind to it with `data-bind--disabled="example:@isDisabled"` which use the returned value as the attribute value.

 For `array` and `object` state types you can reference values and indexes using dot and bracket notation respectively.
 Ie. `data-bind--data-object="example:object.hello"` and `data-bind--data-array="example:array[0]"`.